dianaflorezr/dianaf.github.io/README.md

 **Financial Analyst @ Rentek Operational Solutions (_Sept 2019 - Oct 2021_)**
 - Analyzed financial statements, credit reports, and outlined industry trends.
 Present reports to management with the design of interactive dashboards in PowerBI.
-- Established several spreadsheet report processes in Excel that improved the quality of the data and the analysis tasks for inventory control.
+- Established several spreadsheet report processes in Excel, improved the quality of data and the analysis tasks for inventory control.
+- Handled customer transactions, referred products, balanced cash drawers and processed sales operations.
 - Conducted credit assessments for lease applications and collaborated in the structure of lease agreements.

-**Financial Assistant @ Product Import Company (_Jul 2015 - Nov 2019_)**
-- Handled customer transactions, referred products, balanced cash drawers and processed sales operations.
 - Demonstrated leadership implementing adequate training to team members, improving team performance.
-- Voted “ employee of the year” in 2018 for excellent customer services.